- Work from home and take care of your own children at the same time

-In this post, we’ll walk through each of the 5 different parts in detail.
-Keep in mind that this is a generalized overview, and that exact policies and details will vary by state.
+Let’s walk through each of the steps.
+Keep in mind that this is a general overview, and that exact policies and details will vary by state.

 But first, are you qualified to open a home daycare?

-You don’t have to have a stacked resume or a Masters Degree in Early Childhood Education to open a home daycare.
-You only need real, valuable experience with infants and toddlers.
+All you need is real, valuable experience with infants and toddlers.
 In many states, being a parent is enough, and many of our most successful providers are moms with young children at home.
-Others are early-childhood professionals who have been working with children for years.
+Others are early-childhood professionals who’ve been working with children for years.

-Part 1: Apply for a Family Child Care License
+Part 1: Apply for a Home Daycare License

 Each state’s licensing process is different.
-Some states do everything in an online portal.
-Others are still using paper and pen for everything.
-We recommend you download the guide so you know exactly what the requirements are to start your home daycare.
+Some do everything in an online portal.
+Others are still using paper and pen.
+That’s why we’ve created state-specific guides—so you’ll know exactly what the requirements are to start your home daycare.
 Get the guide to learn how to open a daycare in your state.

-In most states, like Massachusetts, licensing takes 2-3 months.
+In most states, like Massachusetts and New York, licensing takes 2 to 3 months.
 It involves online trainings, background record checks, and a home inspection.
 Plus, filing a lot of paperwork with the state licensing body.

 Part 2: Setup Your Home